triangledirt/books/RAPE!.md

 "Where are you gonna do this?"

 "In the bathroom.
 Shut up.
 So I'm gonna get her in the stall back there.
 Lock the door.
-Get that bitch all up on the toilet with her legs spread and eat that bitch out---"
+Get that bitch all up on the toilet with her legs spread and eat that bitch out—"

 "Why do you like eatin' bitches out so much?"